This article is a continuation of another one on a similar subject: “How much is an online shop and how long does it take to implement it?”

 Integration with other servers

 An effective online shop is not able to function without cooperating with external applications.
-Most e-commerce type websites are at least integrated with an online payment system.
+Most e-commerce websites are at least integrated with an online payment system.

 Leading payment operators: